 Founded in 1960, the Society for the Study of Labour History (SSLH) is the UK’s principal organisation dedicated to the study of labour history.

-Membership is open to everyone who would like to learn more about labour history and heritage whether on a professional or amateur basis.
+Membership is open to all who would like to learn more about labour history and heritage whether on a professional or amateur basis.

 The SSLH publishes the journal the Labour History Review, organises regular conferences and actively promotes the preservation of historical resources connected to the labour movement.